autowarefoundation/autoware.universe/map/map_projection_loader/README.md

 ## Parameters

-Note that these paramters are assumed to be passed from launch arguments, and it is not recommended to directly write them in `map_projection_loader.param.yaml`.
+Note that these parameters are assumed to be passed from launch arguments, and it is not recommended to directly write them in `map_projection_loader.param.yaml`.

 {{ json_to_markdown("map/map_projection_loader/schema/map_projection_loader.schema.json") }}